rana/pro/README.md

 A sophisticated algorithmic trading system, compiler, and domain-specific language written in Go.

+A production-grade trading system with capabilities for:
+- Strategy development and backtesting
+- Real-time market data processing
+- Machine learning integration
+- Data visualization
+- Cloud integration
+- High-performance execution

+The architecture emphasizes modularity through interfaces and is designed for high-performance trading operations with both historical analysis and real-time execution capabilities.

 Here's a summary of the key components:

 1. Core System Architecture: